 ASHRAE notes that field experiments have shown that occupants’ thermal responses in such spaces depend in part on the outdoor climate and may differ from thermal responses in buildings with full HVAC systems.
 This is primarily because of the different thermal experiences; changes in clothing; availability of control i.e. the ability to open windows; and shifts in occupant expectations.

 The ASHRAE 80 % acceptability limits for January and July are shown.

 Our simulation results below show hours within, above and below these comfort thresholds.

 Data for the Original design, with the passages and waiting areas on the colder, Southern side of the building.

-In the alternative design, the position of consulting rooms and passages have been exchanged with the passages now occupying the warmer Northern side of the building.
+In the alternative design, the positions of consulting rooms and passages have been exchanged with the passages now occupying the warmer Northern side of the building.

-The data for the alternative design, was obtained by performing multiple simulation runs with different roof overhangs and comparing periods predicted as too cold with periods predicted as too hot.
-The data shown is the result of a design with a 750mm roof overhang on the northern facade.
-This results in a good balance between hours perceived as too cold and too hot.
-The generally hotter conditions in circulation and sub-waiting areas seems to also benefit the waiting and records area in the alternative design.
+The data for the alternative design was obtained by performing multiple simulation runs with different roof overhangs and comparing periods predicted to be too cold with periods predicted to be too hot.
+The data shown is the result of a design with a 750 mm roof overhang on the Northern facade.
+This results in a good balance between hours perceived as too cold and those perceived as too hot.
+The generally warmer conditions in circulation and sub-waiting areas also seems to benefit the waiting and records areas in the alternative design.

-Building performance simulations have been performed for peak summer and peak winter weeks for two alternative Clinic building layouts.
-Thermal comfort data has been post-processed and tested against the ASHRAE Standard 55-2010 for adaptive comfort criteria, for zones used as waiting and sub-waiting areas.
+Building performance simulations have been performed for peak summer and peak winter weeks for two alternative clinic building layouts.
+Thermal comfort data has been post-processed and tested against ASHRAE Standard 55-2010 for adaptive comfort criteria, for zones used as waiting and sub-waiting areas.